 The Company has entered into employment agreements with certain members of senior management.
-The terms of these agreements range from six to 18 months and include noncompete and non-disclosure provisions as well as providing for defined severance payments in the event of termination or change in control.
+The terms of these agreements range from six months to one year and include non-compete and non-disclosure provisions as well as providing for defined severance payments in the event of termination or change in control.
 If any existing contract of employment is breached by the Company in the event of termination, the Company would be liable to pay, as damages, an amount approximating the net loss of salary and contractual benefits for the unexpired notice period.
 The Remuneration Committee will seek to ensure that the director fulfills his obligation to mitigate his losses and will also give consideration to phased payments where appropriate.